conan-io/docs/reference/conanfile/methods/build_requirements.rst

 The ``test_requires`` is equivalent to ``requires()`` with the following traits:

 - ``test=True``.
 This dependency is a "test" dependency, existing in the "host" context, but not aiming to be part of the final product.
 - ``visible=False``.
 The dependency to a test requirement is not propagated downstream.
-For example, one package can ``self.test_requires("gtest/1.13.0")``, but that doesn't mean that consumer packages also use ``gtest``, they could even use a different test framework, or the same ``gtest`` with a different version, without causing conflicts.
+For example, one package can call ``self.test_requires("gtest/1.13.0")``, but that doesn't mean that the consumer packages also use ``gtest``, they could even use a different test framework, or the same ``gtest`` with a different version, without causing conflicts.

 It is possible to further modify individual traits of ``tool_requires()`` and ``test_requires()`` if necessary, for example: